mosip/mosip-infra/deployment/v3/logging/README.md

 # Logging

 ## Kibana
-* Make sure you have a domain like `kibana.sandbox.xyz.net` pointing to your internal load balancer included in [global configmap](../cluster/global_configmap.yaml.sample).
+Kibana connects to Elasticsearch.
+Make sure you have a domain like `kibana.sandbox.xyz.net` pointing to your internal load balancer included in [global configmap](../cluster/global_configmap.yaml.sample).
-* Review the settings in `kibana_values.yaml`.
-Set `ingress.hostname`.
-* Kibana connects to Elasticsearch.

 ## Install Elasticsearch, Kibana and Istio addons
 ```sh